 You've all seen a pebble drop into a pool of water and noticed the ripples which are produced by the impact of that pebble.
-A similar ripple occurs from person to person when a crime occurs.
+A similar ripple occurs from person to person when crime victimization happens.

-HYPER-ALERTNESS.
-They find that they startle easily: They "jump" when suddenly approached by customers or when they hear loud sounds.
+They find that they startle easily; they "jump" when suddenly approached by customers or when they hear loud sounds.

 Awareness and understanding are crucial in beginning to deal effectively with this event in your life.
 You can begin by being aware that you MAY react in some of the ways we have discussed.
 Remember that your reactions are normal.